top of page

 I was one of three artists involved in an exhibition called Baaka Ngamaka’Inana: The River, Our Mother, along with sculptor and printmaker Badger Bates, a Baakantji elder who grew up on the Baaka-Darling River, and Judith Burns, an academic geographer and stitcher.

 We all created work that speaks to the ecological devastation inflicted on the Baaka-Darling by neglect and maladministration.
-I stencil-printed an ideal healthy river and began my ongoing slow-stitching project, The menindee memorial Loop, which honours the more than 30 million fish that died in the menindee fish kills.
+I stencil-printed an ideal healthy river and began my ongoing slow-stitching project, The Menindee Memorial Loop, which honours the more than 30 million fish that died in the Menindee fish kills.
+The first Menindee Memorial Loop is currently on show at the NAS gallery in Sydney's Darlinghurst as a finalist in the Dobell Drawing Prize.

 on repeat, the art of playing with pattern